nanoy42/django-voting-app/docs/installation_configuration.rst

  * English (en)
  * French (fr)

-To set the default language for your models your models, you can use
+To set the default language for your models, you can use

 .. attribute:: MODELTRANSLATION_DEFAULT_LANGUAGE

 Default: ``"en"``

-Also, you may want to use other languages than English qnd French for your models, that can be done by setting he following attribute:
+Also, you may want to use other languages than English and French for your models, that can be done by setting the following attribute:

 .. attribute:: MODELTRANSLATION_LANGUAGES

-Default is ``LANGUAGES``
+Default: ``["en", "fr"]``

-However note that he would still be possible to change to any language set in ``LANGUAGES``, so you may have to overwrite the ``LANGUAGES`` setting as well.
+People will be able to change to any language in ``MODELTRANSLATION_LANGUAGES`` even if the language is not supported by django-voting-app.

-.. todo:: Get available languages from ``MODELTRANSLATION_LANGUAGES`` and not from ``LANGUAGES``.

 django-voting-app settings
 ##########################

-There are 3 parameters fro django-voting-app:
+There are 3 parameters for django-voting-app:

 .. attribute:: VOTE_NAME

 Default: ``"Django Voting app"``

 This text is displayed in the navbar and in the tab name.

 .. attribute:: VOTE_SEE_BEFORE_END

 Default: ``False``

 If set to True, staff can see the results of a vote before its end.

 .. attribute:: VOTE_LOCAL_LEGALS

 Default: empty string

 Text displayed on the legals page.
 If it is an empty string, the section is not displayed.

 Link to LDAP
 ############

-This app was initially developed to plug to LDAP, and make a voting app for an organization.
+This app was initially developed to be plugged to LDAP, and make a voting app for an organization.

-This is totally independent of django-voting-app but here is an example of how you can do it.\
+This is totally independent of django-voting-app but here is an example of how you can do it.

 Install the `django-auth-ldap <https://github.com/django-auth-ldap/django-auth-ldap>`_ package and configure it like so